lukgber-glitch/prem-lichtwerbung/RAILWAY_DEPLOYMENT.md

 ## Troubleshooting

-### Issue: VOLUME Keyword Banned Error
+### Issue: Railpack could not determine how to build the app

 **Symptoms:**
-- Deployment fails with error: "The `VOLUME` keyword is banned in Dockerfiles"
+- Deployment fails with error: "error creating build plan with railpack ✖ Railpack could not determine how to build the app"
-- Railway rejects the deployment during build phase
+- Railway cannot detect the project type

+**Root Cause:**
+Railway's automatic buildpack detection (Railpack) **does NOT support docker-compose.yml files**.
+When you try to deploy a repository containing only docker-compose.yml without specifying a Dockerfile path, Railpack fails to identify how to build the application.

 **Solution:**
-This error occurs when Railway incorrectly tries to parse `docker-compose.yml` as a Dockerfile.
-Railway automatically detects and deploys docker-compose.yml projects without needing a `railway.json` configuration file.
+You must manually create each service in Railway and point each one to its respective Dockerfile.
+Railway does not automatically parse docker-compose.yml and create multiple services.

 **Fix:**
-1. Remove `railway.json` from the project root (if it exists)
-2. Commit and push the changes to GitHub
-3. Railway will now correctly detect and deploy the docker-compose.yml
+1. **Do NOT** use "Deploy from GitHub repo" with auto-detection
+2. Follow the [Railway Project Setup](#railway-project-setup) instructions above:
+   - Create an **Empty Project** in Railway
+   - Add PostgreSQL as a **managed database service**
+   - Add Directus service manually, pointing to `directus/Dockerfile`
+   - Add Frontend service manually, pointing to `frontend/Dockerfile`
+3. Configure environment variables for each service
+4. Deploy services in the correct order (PostgreSQL → Directus → Frontend)

+**Note:** Railway requires explicit Dockerfile paths for each service.
+The `docker-compose.yml` file in this repository is only used for local development with Docker Compose, not for Railway deployment.

+---

+### Issue: VOLUME Keyword Banned in Dockerfiles

+**Symptoms:**
+- Build fails with error: "The `VOLUME` keyword is banned in Dockerfiles"
+- Railway rejects the Dockerfile during build

+**Root Cause:**
+Railway does not support the `VOLUME` instruction in Dockerfiles.
+Persistent storage must be configured through Railway's Volume system.

+**Solution:**
+1. Check that `directus/Dockerfile` and `frontend/Dockerfile` do **NOT** contain `VOLUME` instructions
-4. The individual Dockerfiles (`directus/Dockerfile` and `frontend/Dockerfile`) are already Railway-compatible and contain no VOLUME keywords
+2. The Dockerfiles in this repository are already Railway-compatible
+3. Configure persistent volumes in Railway UI:
+   - Go to service → Settings → Volumes
+   - Add volume mount: `/directus/uploads` for Directus service
+   - Railway will handle volume persistence automatically

-**Note:** Railway manages volumes through docker-compose.yml's `volumes:` section, not through Dockerfile `VOLUME` instructions.
-See [Railway Volumes Documentation](https://docs.railway.com/reference/volumes) for more details.
+**Note:** See [Railway Volumes Documentation](https://docs.railway.com/reference/volumes) for more details.

 ---